SidhantAl/Assignment4---Chicago/README.md

 ##### Ontology

-All 4 students are attending the University of Rochester and currently taking Advanced Front-End Development.
+All 4 students are attending the University of Rochester, all are dual majors and are currently taking Advanced Front-End Development.

 ##### Difference

-One student is a girl and is not dual majoring, her only major is …
+One student is a girl, her majors are CS and Business

 The student who is different will have a separate color scheme to the page, with more emphasis on the differences.
 The tab for this student will also be colored differently to strike a difference between the other students.